okhan279/shake_shack_practice/README.md

    set the <li> elements to 'display: inline-block' set the <nav> to 'text-align: center'

+4. To make two input boxes with labels side by side:
+   Wrap <input> and <label> tag in a <div> container. set them as inline-block. set width of the input boxes.
+   This was done in the media query (769px) with the form at the bottom

 Note:

 - I need to go back on the form and make it so the arrows in the Date of Birth respond to the click and the